What is an Aggressive Investment Strategy?

 Data & Methodology

-The data used for quantitative analysis is from the Fama-French database on factor returns.
+The data used for this quantitative analysis example is from the Fama-French database on factor returns.
 The dataset of monthly returns starting in 1926 divides the universe of companies into deciles based on size or market capitalization.
 For the purpose of the analysis, the lowest decile – i.e., the smallest companies – represents an aggressive investment strategy, while the top decile represents a conservative strategy.

 The analysis presents the performance of both strategies across various metrics like the cumulative return, drawdown, and the Sharpe ratio.
 The analysis illustrates the risk-reward profile of the two strategies.